OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ## Assigning identifiers

-The final step is to assign unique, stable identifiers to nodes so that external links to OTT nodes will continue to functional correctly after the previous OTT version is replaced by the new one.
+The final step is to assign unique, stable identifiers to nodes so that external links to OTT nodes will continue to function correctly after the previous OTT version is replaced by the new one.

-Identifier assignment is done by aligning the previous version of OTT to the new taxonomy.
+Identifier assignment is done by aligning the previous version of OTT to the new version.
 As with the other alignments, there are scripted _ad hoc_ adjustments to correct for some errors that would otherwise be made by automated assignment.
-For this alignment, the set of heuristics is extended by adding rules to prefer candidates that have the same source taxonomy node id as the previous version node being aligned.
+For this alignment, the set of heuristics is extended by adding rules that prefer candidates that have the same source taxonomy node id as the previous version node being aligned.
 After transferring identifiers of aligned nodes, any remaining workspace nodes are given newly 'minted' identifiers.

+The alignment is computed only for the purpose of assigning identifiers;
-The previous OTT version is not merged into the new version; the alignment is computed only for the purpose of assigning identifiers.
-A node can only persist from one OTT version to the next if it continues to occur in some source taxonomy.
-If every taxon record giving rise to a particular workspace node disappears from the sources, the taxon  does not appear in the next OTT version.
+the previous OTT version is not merged into the workspace.
+An identifier can only persist from one OTT version to the next if it continues to occur in some source taxonomy.